-School counseling services shall support the mission and vision of the school and shall be available to all K-12 students-K-12.
-The services shall address students' academic, career, personal and social development, Offer support and resources that are respectful of the lived experiences and unique identities of students, and support students who either experience or witness instances of racism and discrimination.
+School counseling services shall support the mission and vision of the school and shall be available to all students K-12.
+The services shall address students' academic, career, personal and social development, offer support and resources that are respectful of the lived experiences and unique identities of students, and support students who either experience or witness instances of racism and discrimination.
 Such services shall be aligned and integrated with the work of other professionals in the school setting, as well as those in other educational and human services.

 Health services, including health appraisal and counseling, communicable disease control, mental health services, emergency and first aid care, and access to professional counseling, shall be made available in a confidential manner to students in each school.
-These health services shall be respectful of the lived experiences and unique identities of students, including gender identity and gender transition, and be delivered in accordance with the school district's written policies and procedures, which shall be developed in collaboration with parents and community health resources.
+These health services shall be respectful of the lived experiences and unique identities of students, including gender identity and gender transition, and be delivered in l in Page 14 of 31 Commented [SB32]: From 16 VSA 2902.